GervinFung/gen-env-type-def/README.md

 # gen-env-type-def

-Initially, I found myself type guarding environment variables either as `process.env.SOMETHING` or `import.meta.env.SOMETHING`, treating them as generic strings.
-However, I realized that I could go beyond just basic type safety and ensure the correct import of environment variables in production.
-Instead of writing individual type guards, I decided to create a function that generates specific types for each environment variable, using discriminated unions for enhanced type safety.
-This approach not only provides compile-time type checking but also guarantees runtime safety.
+A tool that generates types based on the value of each environment variable, using union type for enhanced type safety.
+This approach not only provides compile-time type checking but also guarantees runtime safety (unless there are dynamically generated environment variables that are not specified in `.env*` files)

-But that's not all.
-I encountered a different way of importing environment variables while using Vite.
-Instead of using `process.env.SOMETHING`, Vite uses `import.meta.env.SOMETHING`, requiring a different type definition.

-During my search for tools that handle this task, I came across ["gen-env-types"](https://github.com/benawad/gen-env-types) by Ben Awad, which does a great job.
-However, I found it lacking in generating discriminated union types based on different environment variables across multiple files and limited to only process.env.
-I desired a tool that could fulfill both requirements.

-That's why I developed this tool – to provide the following capabilities:

-1. Generate discriminated union types based on different environment variables across multiple files.
+1. Generate union types based on different environment variables across multiple files.
 2. Support for both process.env and import.meta.env.

-With this tool, you can ensure type safety, handle various environment variables, and streamline your development process.

 # Feature

-The gen-env-type-def tool is designed to generate type definitions based on different `.env*` files.
-To use it, simply specify the directory where the type definitions should be generated.
+Specify the directory where the type definitions should be generated.
 Additionally, you can choose whether to generate types for `process.env` or `import.meta.env`.

-With `gen-env-type-def`, you have the flexibility to provide different input configurations for each directory, allowing you to generate specific type definitions for various environments or configurations within your project.
+With this tool, you have the flexibility to provide different input configurations for each directory, allowing you to generate specific type definitions for various environments or configurations within your project.

-By leveraging this tool, you can effortlessly generate precise and thorough type definitions for your environment variables.
-This enhances type safety and enables smooth integration with your development workflow, ensuring a seamless and reliable environment for your project.

 # Usage